Current Status of Unaccounted-for Americans Lost in the Vietnam War

 - The Defense POW/MIA Accounting Agency (DPAA) conducts at least one Joint Field Activity (JFA) per fiscal year in Cambodia.

 - Each JFA involves 25-40 U.S. personnel plus their Cambodian counterparts.
 Together, they work on investigations and excavations throughout the country for a period of approximately 30-60 days per JFA.

-- Recovered remains believed to be those of Americans are transferred to DPAA’s Central Identification Lab in Hawaii for further analysis and identification by forensic anthropologists.
+- Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

-- The 53rd JFA is scheduled to begin January 13 and continue through March 10, 2020.
-A recovery team is scheduled to excavate a site in Ratanakiri Province; an investigation team is scheduled to work throughout the country.
+- The 53rd JFA began January 15 and continued through March 12, 2020.
+A recovery team excavated a site in Ratanakiri Province; an investigation team worked throughout the country.

 Resolving “Last Known Alive” Cases

 - Of the original 19 individuals “Last Known Alive” in Cambodia (those who survived or may have survived their loss incident and were either alive on the ground, in captivity, or in immediate proximity to capture, but did not return), DoD has confirmed the death of 13, with six still unresolved.